Purdue-3D-Printing-Club/PrintManager/README.md

 ![pm_8](https://github.com/user-attachments/assets/4731622b-eab0-49c8-9022-3eb6aa7269dc)

 <br/><br/>
-# How to add and remove printers (or directly edit the database in other ways)
+# How to add and remove printers (or otherwise directly edit the database)

 1. Assuming you've already installed mySQL workbench from the tutorial above, you can directly edit the database by opening the printer or printjob table, right clicking, and clicking 'Select Rows - limit 1000'.
 2. Next, in the table that appears, you can directly modify the values by clicking a cell and typing a new value.
 You can also delete a row by clicking the farthest left column and pressing delete.